global-vmware/vcd_nsxt_ip_set/README.md

 | ip_set_ids       | The IDs of the NSX-T IP sets that were created |

 ## Example Usage

+This is an example of a `main.tf` file that uses the `"github.com/global-vmware/vcd_nsxt_ip_set"` Module source to create NSX-T IP Sets in a VMware Cloud Director environment:

 ```terraform
 module "nsxt_ip_sets" {